 Identifying your travel style and what you really want to do on your next break is important.
 Do you like backpacking and the occasional hostel?
 Or are you someone who looks for somewhere with a beach, a glass of wine and good food?
 Think about past holidays you’ve gone on that have really stood out for you.
 Equally, reflect on those trips that you haven’t really enjoyed as much as you thought you would.
 This will help you to determine the type of travelling you want to do.
 It makes it much easier to narrow down your list of destinations.

 Now comes the fun part… it’s time to start destination planning!
 All of that mood-boarding and research culminates to this point, when you can start pinpointing the places you want to see.
 The best thing to do is to make a mind map, adding all of the places you want to visit.
 Whether it’s South Africa, Australia, Los Angeles, Canada, or a charming European city like Stockholm, Copenhagen, Rome and Barcelona, the options are endless.
 You can place them into categories like ‘city break‘, ‘once in a lifetime destinations,’ ‘two-week sun trip,’ or ‘winter holidays,’ to make it easier.
+You may even be after road trips as these can be the relaxing activities to add to your bucket list.
+There are plenty of famous road trips and they can take you a while if you plan them properly too.
+For example, a famous one is the Great Ocean road in Victoria, Australia and there are some lovely hotels warrnambool area which is half way through for a well deserved pit stop.

 Look at your options and think about the logistics